Novartis AG – Annual report – 31 December 2024

 4 Reported as cash outflows in financing activities net of lease incentives received, if any.

-The net investment held and income from subleasing right-of-use assets were not significant for 2022, 2021, and 2020.
-Income from leasing Novartis property, plant and equipment to third parties for 2022, 2021 and 2020 was not significant.
+The net investment held and income from subleasing right-of-use assets, as well as income from leasing Novartis property, plant and equipment to third parties were not significant for 2024, 2023, or 2022.